How unions make a difference to health and safety

 Where staff have safety representatives, and safety committees they know that they have a voice.
 That makes them more willing to raise issues.
 Unions also help make their members more aware of safety issues in the workplace.

 However involving workers directly, without union representation is far less likely to be successful.
-Research conducted in 2010 for both ROSPA and the HSE found that where worker involvement happened in non-unionised workplaces is was more likely to follow the employer's agenda, while unionised safety representatives were more likely to be empowered to set an agenda and be challenging.19
+Research conducted in 2010 for both ROSPA and the HSE found that where worker involvement happened in non-unionised workplaces it was more likely to follow the employer’s agenda, while unionised safety representatives were more likely to be empowered to set an agenda and be challenging.

 Making a difference